-The income tax provision (benefit) included in the statements of operations for the three months ended March 31, 2004 and 2003, is based on the estimated annual effective tax rate for the entire year.
+The income tax provision (benefit) included in the statements of operations for the three and nine months ended September 30, 2004 and 2003, is based on the estimated annual effective tax rate for the entire year.
 These estimated effective tax rates are subject to adjustment in subsequent quarterly periods as the Company's estimates of pretax income or loss for the year are increased or decreased.
-The effective tax rate for the three months ended March 31, 2004 is less than the U.S. federal statutory rate primarily due to the significant deferred tax asset valuation allowance recorded at December 31, 2003.
+The effective tax rate for the three and nine months ended September 30, 2004 is less than the U.S. federal statutory rate primarily due to the significant deferred tax asset valuation allowance recorded at December 31, 2003.

-A valuation allowance of \$11,704,000 has been provided on deferred tax assets at December 31, 2003, primarily due to uncertainties of realizing net deferred tax assets in excess of income expected to be generated from future income and certain tax planning strategies.
+In accordance with FASB Statement No. 109, Accounting for Income Taxes, net deferred tax assets are reduced by a valuation allowance, if based on all the available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
+A valuation allowance of \$11,704,000 had been provided on deferred tax assets at December 31, 2003, primarily due to uncertainties of realizing net deferred tax assets after considering the impact of income taxes to be generated from future income and certain tax planning strategies.
 The Company determined that the valuation allowance was required based upon its recent losses, and the likelihood of generating sufficient additional taxable income in future years to obtain benefit from the reversal of temporary differences and net operating loss and tax credit carryforwards.
-The amount of deferred tax assets considered realizable is subject to adjustment in future periods if estimates of future taxable income change.
-If the valuation allowance is increased or decreased there would be a corresponding increase or decrease in the income tax provision.